DEMONSTRATING YOUR LOVE

 20 If someone says, “I love God,” and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?

-Friend, your love for God is not only measured and revealed by the way you treat your relations and friends who deserve your love, but also by the way you treat your enemies who don’t deserve your love, care, or help.
+Friend, your love for God is measured and revealed by the way you treat your relations and friends who deserve your love and how you treat your enemies who don’t deserve your love, care, or help.

 32 “But if you love those who love you, what credit is that to you?
 For even sinners love those who love them.